Gordon999/Pi-MP3_Player/README.md

 reconnect your cell phone, play your music on your cell phone. click on Bluetooth button to stop.
 Only available on cutdowns 0,2,7 and 8.

-v17.80 version notes:

-    Set Variable rotary = 1 (line 31), set to 0 if you want to use the original external buttons.

     Rotary Encoder 1 (KY-040) will set volume, it's press button will MUTE